 It may increase fertility

-Some people may believe that semen retention can improve sperm quality and therefore increase fertility.
+Some people may believe that semen retention can improve sperm quality and, therefore, increase fertility.
 However, there has been limited research into this.

-One older study suggests that to present the best possible semen samples, a person only needs to abstain from ejaculating for 1 day.
+One older study suggests that to present the best possible semen samples, a person only needs to abstain from ejaculating for one day.
 It also suggests that people should not exceed 10 days of sexual abstinence.

-A 2018 study suggests that ejaculatory abstinence periods of more than 4 days have a detrimental effect on sperm.
+A 2018 study suggests that ejaculatory abstinence periods of more than four days have a detrimental effect on sperm.
 One 2015 study suggests that daily ejaculation does not have any major negative effects on sperm quality.

 A 2018 review suggests revisiting the current guidelines of ejaculatory abstinence of between 2–7 days for optimal sperm samples.
 The review suggests that shortening the abstinence period may be beneficial to sperm quality.